 Incumbent generators, however, feared the displacement of existing units by state-procured generation and that lower-cost units would now set the market clearing capacity price, thus reducing their profits.
 PJM sided with the generators—and FERC has sided with PJM.
 As a result, in 2011, PJM greatly strengthened its MOPR under which it replaces low- or zero-price bids from new natural gas plants with a higher price that reflects what PJM says the new plants’ costs should be.
 A state or public power entity seeking to secure new capacity would like that capacity to be bid at a price that will ensure that it clears the RTO’s auction, but the RTO is instead mandating a higher bid that puts that capacity at risk of not clearing the auction.
 This does nothing to help build new capacity, but instead simply serves to reward incumbent generators.

 While many of these RTO MOPR changes have been proposed and approved by FERC in reaction to states’ efforts to assert control over power generation resource decisions, they affect all entities, including public power utilities and rural electric cooperatives seeking similar control.
-In sum, significant expansion of the MOPR in PJM, the absence of such an exemption in ISO-NE, and the delay in implementation of a self-supply exemption in NYISO, all create significant uncertainty for public power’s ability to self-supply in the future.
+In sum, significant expansion of the MOPR in PJM, the absence of such an exemption in ISO-NE, and the restrictions on the use of a self-supply exemption in NYISO, all create significant uncertainty for public power’s ability to self-supply in the future.